-Our business could continue to be adversely affected by the effects of health pandemics or epidemics, including the effects of the current COVID-19 pandemic, and other recent outbreaks of diseases, such influenza A, avian influenza, and severe acute respiratory syndrome.
-The COVID-19 pandemic was declared by the World Health Organization as a global pandemic, and has resulted in travel restrictions, quarantine orders and other restrictions by governments to reduce the spread of the disease.
-As a result, a large part of our workforce has been working remotely or only intermittently attending the office since March 2020.
-We may face several challenges or disruptions upon a return back to the workplace, including re-integration challenges by our employees and distractions to management related to such transition.
-The effects of the restrictions related to the COVID-19 pandemic and our workplace policies may negatively impact productivity, disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
+Our business could continue to be adversely affected by the effects of health pandemics or epidemics, including the effects of the COVID-19 pandemic, and other recent outbreaks of diseases, such influenza A, avian influenza, and severe acute respiratory syndrome.
+The COVID-19 pandemic resulted in travel restrictions, quarantine orders and other restrictions by governments to reduce the spread of the disease.
+The effects of restrictions imposed in the event of a reoccurrence of the COVID-19 pandemic or of other health pandemics or epidemics, and our related workplace policies, may negatively impact productivity, disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
 These and similar, and perhaps more severe, disruptions in our operations could negatively impact our business, operating results and financial condition.

-Quarantines, shelter-in-place and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, related to COVID-19 or other infectious diseases could impact personnel at third-party manufacturing facilities in Asia, or the availability or cost of materials, which would disrupt our supply chain.
+Quarantines, shelter-in-place and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, related to COVID-19 or other infectious diseases could impact personnel at third-party manufacturing facilities, or the availability or cost of materials, which would disrupt our supply chain.
 While many of these materials may be obtained by more than one supplier, port closures and other restrictions resulting from the coronavirus outbreak in the region or other regions may disrupt our supply chain or limit our ability to obtain sufficient materials for our product candidates.

-In addition, our clinical trials have been affected by the ongoing COVID-19 pandemic.
-Site initiation and patient enrollment has been and may be further delayed due to prioritization of hospital resources toward the COVID-19 pandemic, and some patients may not be able or willing to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
-Similarly, our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, has been delayed and may be further delayed or disrupted, which has had an adverse effect on our clinical trial operations.
-For example, in April 2020 the recruitment of new patients into our MAD clinical trial of eblasakimab in moderate-to-severe atopic dermatitis had to be paused in light of government restrictions in Singapore to contain the spread of COVID-19.
-In August 2020, those restrictions were lifted and we resumed screening patients.
-However, three of the patients discontinued study due to restriction imposed in response to COVID-19.
+In addition, our clinical trials have been affected by the COVID-19 pandemic.
+Site initiation and patient enrollment has been, and if there is a reoccurrence of the pandemic may be further, delayed due to prioritization of hospital resources toward the pandemic, and some patients may not be able or willing to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
+Similarly, if there is a reoccurrence of the pandemic, our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, may be delayed or disrupted.

-The spread of COVID-19, which has caused a broad impact globally, may materially affect us economically.
-While the potential economic impact brought by, and the duration of, the COVID-19 pandemic, may be difficult to assess or predict, it is currently resulting in significant disruption of global financial markets.
+The COVID-19, which has caused a broad impact globally, may materially affect us economically.
+While the potential economic impact brought by, and the duration of, the COVID-19 pandemic may be difficult to assess or predict, the pandemic has caused disruption of global financial markets.
 This disruption, if sustained or recurrent, could make it more difficult for us to access capital, which could in the future negatively affect our liquidity.
 In addition, a recession or market correction resulting from the spread of COVID-19 could materially affect our business and the value of our ADSs.

-The global pandemic of COVID-19 continues to rapidly evolve.
-The ultimate impact of the ongoing COVID-19 pandemic or a similar health pandemic or epidemic is highly uncertain and subject to change.
+The effects of the COVID-19 pandemic continue to evolve.
+The ultimate impact of the COVID-19 pandemic or a similar health pandemic or epidemic is highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, our clinical trials, healthcare systems or the global economy as a whole.
-These effects could have a material impact on our operations, and we will continue to monitor the COVID-19 situation closely.
+These effects could have a material impact on our operations, or the operations of third parties on whom we rely.